MicrobiologyETHZ/Methods_in_Microbiomics/docs/tnseq/tnseq.rst

 ===================
 TN-Seq Protocol
 ===================
+.. _Tim van Opijnen et al.: https://doi.org/10.1038/nmeth.1377

-Tn-seq is a method to determine quantitative genetic interactions on a genome-wide scale in microorganisms.
+As descibed in by `Tim van Opijnen et al.`_, Tn-seq is a method to determine quantitative genetic interactions on a genome-wide scale in microorganisms.

 -----------------
 Sequence Mapping